itskel/userguide/docs/source/popular-hashtags.rst

 Popular Hashtags
 =====
 While the CoSo Direcgtory is in development, here are a list of popular hashtags used on CounterSocial.
-You can also visit your preferences to filter out any of these hashtags from your feeds.
+Why are hashtags so important here?
+Mostly because there's no algorithm manipulating your feeds at CoSo.
+Hashtags allow those with similar interests to find your stuff, but they're also a considerate way to help others filter it out.

 (A-Z)